csurgay/ansible-training/lessons/08_Variables/README.md

 # Section 8.
-Variable Precedence
+Variables

 ---
 ### In this section the following subjects will be covered

+1. Variuable names
 1. Precedence of locations (selected)
 1. Tips for variable locations
 1. Magic variables